A Procedural World Generation Framework for Systematic Evaluation of Continual Learning: Discussion of Simulator Use-Cases and Prospects for Analysis

 In addition to these mentioned prospects, we point out that future analysis could also consider the degree of transfer from trained simulated models to the real-world.
 Although this is not the essential premise of our work, the latter could be regarded as a present limitation of our work.
 As with any simulator, the degree of transfer inevitably scales with the availability of high-fidelity assets.
-Whereas we recall that catastrophic interference should ideally first be overcome in well understood simulation before deducing generic mechanisms with opaque interpretations on real-world applications, a final assimilation of simulator to real-world statistics could thus be regarded as a subsequent goal \cite{Veeravasarapu2017, Shrivastava2017}.
+To this end, please see the appendix, where we provide a more detailed discussion on this issue with respect to our simulator.
+Nevertheless, we recall that catastrophic interference should ideally first be overcome in well understood simulation before deducing generic mechanisms with opaque interpretations on real-world applications.
+A final assimilation of simulator to real-world statistics could thus be regarded as a subsequent goal \cite{Veeravasarapu2017, Shrivastava2017}.